natario1/CameraView/README.md

 ## Support

-If you like the project, make profit from it, or simply want to thank back, please consider [donating](https://natario1.github.io/CameraView/extra/donate) now!
-You can either make a one time donation or become a sponsor, in which case your company logo will immediately show up below.
+If you like the project, make profit from it, or simply want to thank back, please consider [sponsoring me](https://github.com/sponsors/natario1) through the GitHub Sponsors program!
+You can have your company logo here, get private support hours or simply help me push this forward.
+If you prefer, you can also [donate](https://natario1.github.io/CameraView/extra/donate) to our OpenCollective page.

 CameraView is trusted and supported by [ShareChat](https://sharechat.com/), a social media app with over 100 million downloads.